 Sports Cardiology Services

 The healthcare providers at Northwestern Medicine’s Sports Cardiology Program understand what it means to be an athlete, and how important sports participation is to your overall sense of well-being.
-We will listen to you when you tell us how your symptoms concern you and how you feel they limit you.
+We will listen to you when you tell us how your symptoms concern you, and how you feel they limit you.
 We will review your training data to look for diagnostic clues.
-We will take the time to explain the options and the risks, and work with you to develop a treatment plan that takes into account your unique preferences as an athlete.
+We will take the time to explain the options and the risks and work with you to develop a treatment plan that takes into account your unique preferences and goals as an athlete.

-The testing we offer includes:
+Testing we offer includes:

-Cardiac magnetic resonance imagingCardiac magnetic resonance imaging (MRI) can provide stunning details about how the heart is structured and can help diagnose abnormalities such as hypertrophic cardiomyopathy, an enlarged aorta or rare disorders of the right and left ventricles.
+- Cardiac Magnetic Resonance Imaging (MRI) - A cardiac MRI can provide stunning 3D details about how the heart is structured and can help diagnose abnormalities such as hypertrophic cardiomyopathy, an enlarged aorta, or rare disorders of the right and left ventricles.

-Cardiac computed tomography angiographyA cardiac computed tomography angiography (CTA) is an extremely useful technique for diagnosing coronary artery disease and for understanding abnormalities of coronary artery origins, a rare but potentially life-threatening condition that can cause sudden death in athletes.
+- Cardiac Computed Tomography Angiography (CTA) - A cardiac CTA can be an extremely useful technique for diagnosing coronary artery disease and abnormalities of coronary artery origins, a rare but potentially life-threatening condition that can cause sudden death in athletes.

-Stress testing and cardiopulmonary exercise testingA stress test is a very useful tool for understanding fitness of the athlete, evaluating for blockages in the coronary arteries, abnormal heart rhythms provoked by exercise, and to attempt to elicit symptoms in a controlled environment that may occur during training.
+- Stress Testing and Cardiopulmonary Exercise Testing - A stress test is an extremely useful tool to assess the fitness of the athlete, to evaluate for evidence of blockages in the coronary arteries, abnormal heart rhythms provoked by exercise, and to attempt to elicit symptoms in a controlled environment that may occur during training.
 Cardiopulmonary exercise testing allows for measurement of maximal oxygen consumption (VO2 max) and lactate threshold, which can be essential information for you and your coach to help guide training and progress.